MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-to-v18.md

     Stop-NAVServerInstance -ServerInstance <server instance name>
     ```

-## Task 4: Convert the database to version 18
+## Task 4: Convert application database to version 18

 This task runs a technical upgrade on the application database to convert it to the version 18 platform.
 The conversion updates the system tables of the database to the new schema (data structure).
 It provides the latest platform features and performance enhancements.